Payback (novel): Critical and public reception

 At that time no one was interested in the war, in the war as a subject for a novel or a drama.
 That was Ledig's misfortune.
 And it was too bad, because one of the properties of his two important novels [Vergeltung and Die Stalinorgel] is the way that they do not spare the reader."Die Literatur ist dazu da, das Leiden der Menschen zu zeigen ("It is to show the suffering of the people that the literature is there").
 Interview with Marcel Reich-Ranicki, by Volker Hage.
 In: Der Spiegel, 24.
 Juli 2003.

 The book was republished in the Autumn/Fall of 1999 at the instigation of the influential literary critic/journalist Volker Hage.
 This followed a fundamental re-evaluation of post-war literature more generally that had become mainstream in the German speaking world, following a lecture given by Max Sebald in Zürich in 1997.
-By 1999 many attitudes had been completely reversed since the original publication of Vergeltung, which now met with a much more positive critical reception.
+By 1999 many attitudes had been completely reversed since the original publication of Payback, which now met with a much more positive critical reception.
 In Die Zeit Reinhard Baumgart expressly commended Ledig's "almost hammered out sentences" ("knapp gehämmerten Sätze") and the "breathlessness of the language" ("Atemlosigkeit der Sprache").
 Stephan Reinhardt in Der Tagesspiegel attested to Ledig's "astonishingly dense realism".
 Peter Roos writing in the Frankfurter Allgemeine Zeitung was profoundly impressed by Ledig's „verzweifelte[r] Dokumentarliteratur“.

-On 29 October 1999 Vergeltung was featured on the influential television programme Das Literarische Quartett.
-The programme had an audience of several million viewers in the German speaking world at the time, and Ledig's book was featured alongside the German language version of the bestseller Atomised (Elementarteilchen/Les Particules Élémentaires) by Michel Houellebecq, which must have contributed substantially to the subsequent popularity of Vergeltung.
-On 26 August 2005 an audio version of Vergeltung, produced by Klaus Prangenberg, was broadcast by Radio Bremen.
+On 29 October 1999 Payback was featured on the influential television programme Das Literarische Quartett.
+The programme had an audience of several million viewers in the German speaking world at the time, and Ledig's book was featured alongside the German language version of the bestseller Atomised (Elementarteilchen/Les Particules Élémentaires) by Michel Houellebecq, which must have contributed substantially to the subsequent popularity of Payback.
+On 26 August 2005 an audio version of Payback, produced by Klaus Prangenberg, was broadcast by Radio Bremen.